uscresl/moos_ivp_usc/data/maps/readme.txt

    These specify the 'origin' (0,0 in x,y) for your simulation.
    If you have no preference, you can set it to the bottom left coords.

+4) if you include it in a simulation, make sure you set the MOOS lat/long origin to reasonable values (preferably the same as the datum_lat/lon)